KvalitetsIT/helm-multitenant-chart/readme.md

 # What todo when adding new tenant
-6. Extend values.yaml with new tennant (this will create a new namespace)
+1. Extend values.yaml with new tennant (this will create a new namespace)
+1. Create new Argo-project
-7. Update argo-destinations (settings => projects => infrastructure) with a new entry containing the new namespace fx ``https://kubernetes.default.svc
+1. Update argo-destinations (settings => projects => infrastructure) with a new entry containing the new namespace fx ``https://kubernetes.default.svc
  | tenant ``
 1. Make sure that all namespaces (that you wish to whitelist) has a label called `name` (value should be same name as namespace-name)
 1. Make sure that `kube-system`-namespace has a label called `name` with value; `kube-system`